 Before I bought a single component, I wrote down three rules:

 - Every circuit gets its own dedicated power source.
 The trolling motor, the electronics, and the starting/accessory systems never share a battery.
 Period.
+This is the single highest-impact change you can make — it eliminates conducted noise between systems and ensures one circuit's demand never starves another.

 - Size wire for the run, not the load.
 Voltage drop is a function of distance, current, and wire gauge.
-I sized every wire based on the actual length of the run, not just the amperage rating.
+I sized every wire based on the actual round-trip length of the run, not just the amperage rating.

 The Battery Layout